How it works:

-Select the pen you’d like to hire and hit the blue “Rent” button
+If the pen you want is available, go into the listing and hit the blue “Rent” button

 This then takes you to the payment page, but before you enter your card details or pay by paypal, you can send an optional message to the owner and you also have to agree to the terms and conditions.
 It’s important to read them, in particular section 8, “Hirer’s Rules”